ibm-cloud-docs/cis/cli/cli-tls.md

 **OPTIONS**
    `-i, --instance INSTANCE_NAME`  Instance name.
 If not set, the context instance specified by 'ibmcloud cis instance-set' is used.

-   `-o, --output FORMAT`    Specify output format, only JSON is supported now.
+   `--output FORMAT`    Specify output format, only JSON is supported now.

 ##  Create origin certificate